-Individuals who choose to work with a Forum advisor gain more than just their sleepless nights back.
+Individuals who choose to work with an advisor gain more than just their sleepless nights back.
 There are real, tangible benefits derived from the discipline we bring to our clients.

 Vanguard has quantified the additional benefits that investors can receive from working with an advisor using its Vanguard Advisor's Alpha framework.
-While this is not specific to Forum advisors, it is representative of the value we add for clients.
-The 2019 Vanguard report confirmed prior report findings, calculating that net returns can be as much as 3 percentage points higher for investors who work with a financial advisor employing optimal wealth management practices.
+The 2019 Vanguard report confirmed prior findings, calculating that net returns can be as much as 3 percentage points higher for investors who work with a financial advisor employing optimal wealth management practices.